If You Are Serious About Learning The Guitar, Then SUBSCRIBE With A Serious…BUT Fun Course!

 In Australia, Trinity’s awards and grades recognition are highly respected by most tertiary institutions.
 Universities may provide additional points for entry with a successfully completed Trinity Diploma.

-One of Australia’s most respected guitar teacher Steve Flack will have you playing like he does – correctly
+One of Australia’s most valued respected guitar teacher Steve Flack will have you playing like he does – correctly!

 The Trinity curriculum has been used to teach guitar students by Steve Flack for over 30 years.

 Steve Flack is an inspiring, passionate and dedicated music educator.
 He has played with some of the world’s best sessional and celebrity guitarists and respected by some of Australia’s most recognised musicians.
 As a seasoned industry professional and founder of Guitar Heroes he is a highly qualified educator in music.

 Qualifications and a lifetime of Guitar Experience and Knowledge